Follow our lead, UK brings forward end to coal power target

 Before hosting the United Nations’ Climate Change Conference (COP26) in November, Britain is stepping up its efforts to encourage other nations to cut emissions more quickly.

-Ending the use of coal, the most carbon-intensive fossil fuel, for power could play a major part in limiting the rise in global temperatures to 1.5 degrees Celsius (2.7°F).
+Ending the use of coal, the most carbon-intensive fossil fuel, for power could play a major part in limiting the rise in global temperatures to 1.5 degrees Celsius (2.7°F), a key international target.

-With several countries still building new coal power plants, it is an uphill battle - one which Trevelyan, who is also the minister for climate change, thinks London can win.
+With several countries still building new coal power plants, it is an uphill battle - one which Trevelyan, the minister for energy and climate change, thinks London can win.

 “You can’t do this overnight and security of supply has to remain ... but we have done it, and we’ve demonstrated that it’s possible and that clean growth technologies have moved on a lot and many can invest in them.”